vishapoberon/compiler/README.md

 How to use
 ==========

+First you need to [build](https://github.com/norayr/voc/blob/master/COMPILE) it.

-As we said previously, voc is installed in /opt/voc/bin if you did not change the prefix.
+As it is stated in [COMPILE](https://github.com/norayr/voc/blob/master/COMPILE) page, voc is installed in /opt/voc/bin if you did not change the prefix.
 So, in order to run voc you need to type

 >/opt/voc/bin/voc